nc1729/triumph/docs/spec.md

 #### CMP X, Y
 - Opcode: cXY
 - Length: 1 tryte
-- Description: compare register X and Y; compare flag is set to sign(X - Y).
+- Description: compare register X and Y; sign flag is set to sign(X - Y).
-- Compare flag: Set to sign(X - Y).
+- Sign flag: Set to sign(X - Y).
 - Carry flag: No effect.
-- Sign flag: No effect.
 - Stack flag: No effect.

 #### CMP X, t9
 - Opcode: mcX t9
 - Length: 2 trytes
-- Description: compare flag is set to sign(X - t9).
+- Description: sign flag is set to sign(X - t9).
-- Compare flag: Set to sign(X - t9).
+- Sign flag: Set to sign(X - t9).
 - Carry flag: No effect.
-- Sign flag: No effect.
 - Stack flag: No effect.

 #### CPZ X
 - Opcode: mCX
 - Length: 1 tryte
 - Description: Short form of "CMP X, 0".
-- Compare flag: Set to sign(X).
+- Sign flag: Set to sign(X).
 - Carry flag: No effect.
-- Sign flag: No effect.
 - Stack flag: No effect.

 #### AND X, Y
 - Opcode: bXY
 - Length: 1 tryte
 - Description: Perform tritwise ternary logical AND on registers X and Y. In ternary logic, - is FALSE, 0 is UNKNOWN/MAYBE, + is TRUE.
 Each pair of trits is compared, and their minimum value is used to construct the result, which is placed in register X.
-- Compare flag: No effect.
+- Sign flag: Set to sign(X & Y).
 - Carry flag: No effect.
-- Sign flag: Set to sign(X & Y).
 - Stack flag: No effect.

 #### AND X, t9
 - Opcode: mbX t9
 - Length: 2 trytes
 - Description: X &= t9, where & is the ternary AND operator.
-- Compare flag: No effect.
+- Sign flag: Set to sign(X & t9).
 - Carry flag: No effect.
-- Sign flag: Set to sign(X & t9).
 - Stack flag: No effect.

 #### OR X, Y
 - Opcode: BXY
 - Length: 1 tryte
 - Description: Perform tritwise ternary logical OR on registers X and Y. In ternary logic, - is FALSE, 0 is UNKNOWN/MAYBE, + is TRUE.
 Each pair of trits is compared, and their maximum value is used to construct the result, which is placed in register X.
-- Compare flag: No effect.
+- Sign flag: Set to sign(X | Y).
 - Carry flag: No effect.
-- Sign flag: Set to sign(X | Y).
 - Stack flag: No effect.

 #### OR X, t9
 - Opcode: mBX t9
 - Length: 2 trytes
 - Description: X |= t9, where | is the ternary OR operator.
-- Compare flag: No effect.
+- Sign flag: Set to sign(X | t9).
 - Carry flag: No effect.
-- Sign flag: Set to sign(X | t9).
 - Stack flag: No effect.

 #### STAR X, Y
 - Opcode: kXY
 - Length: 1 tryte
 - Description: Tritwise multiply registers X and Y. Useful for singling out particular trits.
 For example mmm * 00a = 00a.
-- Compare flag: No effect.
+- Sign flag: Set to sign(X * Y).
 - Carry flag: No effect.
-- Sign flag: Set to sign(X * Y).
 - Stack flag: No effect.

 #### STAR X, t9
 - Opcode: mkX t9
 - Length: 2 trytes
 - Description: X *= t9, where * is the ternary STAR operator, tritwise multiplication.
-- Compare flag: No effect.
+- Sign flag: Set to sign(X * t9).
 - Carry flag: No effect.
-- Sign flag: Set to sign(X * t9).
 - Stack flag: No effect.

 #### NOT X
 - Opcode: mMX
 - Length: 1 tryte
 - Description: Perform tritwise ternary logical NOT on register X. NOT(TRUE) = FALSE, NOT(UNKNOWN) = UNKNOWN, NOT(FALSE) = TRUE.
 Equivalent (same opcode) to FLIP X.
-- Compare flag: No effect.
+- Sign flag: Set with sign of result.
 - Carry flag: No effect.
-- Sign flag: No effect.
 - Stack flag: No effect.

 ### Control flow operations